 Feed yourself good things

 When we are too busy, we tend not to eat well.
 Junk food and fast food are full of salt, sugar and grease that can take its toll on our health quickly if we aren’t careful.
 If your body doesn’t have the nutrients it needs, it cannot perform for you.
 Make it a point to get nutritious food and give your body good things.
 Go out and try new fruits and vegetables.
 Create a new meal plan to get your eating habits on track.

 Stay away from negativity

-Negative people are a drain on your productivity and your sense of well being.
+Negative people are a drain on your productivity and your sense of wellbeing.
 There is always one person who is determined to be a downer, despite our best efforts to encourage them.
-Soon enough, we find that we are feeling pretty negative ourselves.
-It is very important to your self care routine that you find a way to avoid negative people and negative situations.
-Surrounding yourself with positivity is only going to help you in the long run.
+Soon enough, we find that we are feeling negative ourselves.
+It is very important to your self-care routine that you avoid negative people and negative situations.
+Surrounding yourself with positivity will only help you in the long run.

-Self care is not always easy, but it is necessary if you are going to get what you need in order to be happy.
+Self care is not always easy, but it is necessary if you are going to get what you need to be happy.
 It is essential to pour into yourself so you can full your cup to care for and nurture others.
-Find a way to change up your routine to make the time you need in order to take care of yourself.
+Change up your routine to make the time you need to take care of yourself.
 You deserve to feel your best and get your necessary rest every day.
 Prioritize your self care, and you’ll find those feelings of being overwhelmed become nothing but a distant memory.